-Unsurprisingly, the most numerous reports are on native English speakers phonotactic judgments, as is the case in psycholinguistics more generally (Vitevitch, Chan & Goldstein 2014; Blasi, Henrich, Adamou, Kemmerer & Majid 2022).
-In this section, we report results from modeling data obtained from 5 published studies.
+Unsurprisingly, the greatest number of reports are on native English speakers' phonotactic judgments, as is the case in psycholinguistics more generally (Vitevitch et al., 2014; Blasi et al., 2022).
+In this section, we report results from modeling data obtained from five published studies.

-4.1.1 Albright and Hayes (2003)
+Albright and Hayes (2003)

-The data used in Albright and Hayes (2003) consists of 58 English monosyllabic nonce verbs consisting of between 3 and 5 segments rated for phonological well-formedness by 20 native English speakers.
+The data used in Albright and Hayes (2003) comprise 58 English monosyllabic nonce verbs consisting of between three and five segments rated for phonological wellformedness by 20 native English speakers.
 All stimuli were presented auditorily.
 These data correspond to the pretest portion of Experiment 1 in their paper.
 Participants were asked to rate forms on a Likert scale between 1 (impossible as an English word) and 7 (would be a fine English word).
-The data is in the form of mean ratings across participants; individual ratings are not available.
+The data are in the form of mean ratings across participants; individual ratings are not available.

-The phonotactic models were trained on the English CMU Pronouncing Dictionary (CMU Pronouncing Dictionary 2008) with frequency information from CELEX (Baayen et al. 1995).
+The phonotactic models were trained on the English CMU Pronouncing Dictionary (CMU Pronouncing Dictionary, 2008) with frequency information from CELEX (Baayen et al., 1995).
 Stress location was not represented in the training data.
 The fitted models provided scores for the 58 nonce verbs used in the study.
 We used these scores as predictors in a set of linear models to model the mean rating.
 Because the dataset does not contain individual ratings by subject, we do not use any random effects.

-4.1.2 Daland et al. (2011)
+Daland et al. (2011)

-The test data obtained from Daland et al. (2011) consists of 96 disyllabic English nonce words, each six segments long.
-These nonce words were rated on a five-point Likert rating scale by 48 native English speakers and aggregated over a set of subjects.
+The test data obtained from Daland et al. (2011) consist of 96 disyllabic English nonce words, each six segments long.
+These nonce words were rated on a five-point Likert rating scale by 48 native English speakers and the ratings were aggregated across participants.
 All stimuli were presented orthographically.
 The main goal of Daland et al. (2011) was to compare the acceptability of different onsets in English.
-These nonce words accordingly consist of a set of 48 complex onsets (e.g., [tw], [vr], [bl], etc.) and six "tails" to complete the word (e.g., [-atɪf], [-ɛzɪg], etc.).
+These nonce words accordingly consist of a set of 48 complex onsets (e.g., /tw/, /vr/, /bl/, etc.) and six "tails" to complete the word (e.g., /-atif/, /-zzig/).
 Each onset was paired with two of the six tails, resulting in a total of 96 nonce words.
-Models were fit to the same English training data set described in the previous section, and the 96 nonce words (including tails) were scored by the fitted models.
+Models were fit to the same English training dataset as described in the previous section, and the 96 nonce words (including tails) were scored by the fitted models.
 We used these scores as predictors in a linear regression model that uses the mean word ratings across participants as its output feature.
-Because scores were aggregated across subjects, there were no random effects in the model.
+Because scores were aggregated across participants, there were no random effects in the model.